 Unofficial Website for Historical Artifacts from the Palace Hotel.

-Even though my primary directive in the creation of this website is to showcase relics of the Palace's past, I felt that a brief photographic history on the hotel still needs to be shown.
-The first Palace Hotel was built in 1875 (above) and at that time was the largest hotel in the world.
-The building covered 2.5 acres and featured 880 guest rooms, a top floor Conservatory, Billiard Room, private dining rooms, Wine Room, Reception Rooms, Drawing Rooms, and several other public spaces that left no expense spared.
+The Palace Hotel was open for long-term residents to move in on October 2nd, 1875, but was formally opened to guests and visitors on October 16th, making it the largest hotel in the world.
+The building covered 2.5 acres and featured 755 guest rooms, a top floor Conservatory, Billiard Room, private dining rooms, Wine Room, Reception Rooms, Drawing Rooms, and several other public spaces that left no expense spared.

 The main entrance was a grand, gated porte cochere on New Montgomery Street.
 It was a unique concept to have horses pull their coaches directly into the hotel itself onto a marble-paved floor.
-However, after 1901, it was enclosed due to the smell and noise of the horses, and soon after, automobiles.
-This gave way to the beautiful Palm Court, which became famous for the hotel to this day.
+For those who wish to read the comprehensive timeline of the Palace Hotel, please click on the top tabs by year or visit Bruce Cooper's Palace Hotel site from the links on the home page.

 Below: The original blueprints / building plans for the Palace Hotel of 1875.
-These were originally published in the California Spirit of the Times and Underwriters' Journal in the late 1870s / 1880s.
+These were originally published in the California Spirit of the Times and Underwriters' Journal in the late 1870s / early 1880s.
 Luckily, a very high resolution copy of these plans are kept by Stanford University in their Department of Special Collections and Archives.
 These can be downloaded for free HERE.
 I had these blown up onto a 24"x36" poster for framing and they came out fantastic!
 A rare glimpse into what the original layout of the hotel looked like.
 The most interesting things shown are a staircase from the Central Court up to the second floor and a fountain in the central court.
 While an early sketch showed what this would've looked like, both were never built.
-Later images of the court show what looks like an organ on the second floor where the stairs would've gone.

 The Palace Hotel's architect, John Gaynor, knew about the risk of earthquakes in San Francisco, and their frequency.
 He designed the hotel to be as earthquake proof as possible for the time with many reinforcements throughout and a large cistern under the building that held 675,000 gallons of water.